dvkcool/react-native-auth-boilerplate/vanilla/README.md

     defaultRoles: []
 ```

-3. Also enter your `android client ID` and `iOS client ID` as second and third elements of the `google > cliendIds` array respectively.
+3. Also enter your `android client ID` and `iOS client ID` (same client ID(s) which were generated while configuring your application) as second and third elements of the `google > cliendIds` array respectively.

 ```yaml
 google: